cfranceschi-ledger/speculos/docs/user/clients.md

 ---
+title: "Clients: how to send APDUs"
+subtitle:
+tags: [use speculos, emulate, emulator, Nano X emulator]
+category: Speculos
+author:
+toc: true
+layout: doc
-sort: 3
+sort: 4
 ---

-# Clients: how to send APDUs

 Clients can communicate with the emulated device using APDUs, as usual.
 Speculos embbeds a TCP server (listening on `127.0.0.1:9999`) to forward APDUs to the